teracow/googliser/README.md

 - limit download results?
 - Check if target directory already has .list file present.
 Prompt to remove or overwrite?
 - Move debug file into target directory?
-- Increase results_max to 800 ~ 1200?
-Need to get next results page.